 ProPrivacy.com Score 9.2 out of 10

 IPv6 leak protection

 WebRTC leak protection

-Hide.me is based in Malaysia.
-Although Malaysia imposes a lot of censorship on its citizens; this does not affect the VPN service in any way.
-And, because Malaysia does not enforce any mandatory data retention directives on VPNs, it a good place for a VPN to be based.
+hide.me is based in Malaysia.
+This is a country where the government does not enforce any mandatory data retention directives on VPNs.
+As a result, it is considered a great place for a VPN to be based.

 Data channel: an AES-256-CBC cipher with HMA SHA-256 hash authentication.

 This is an extremely tough OpenVPN implementation thanks to its robust RSA-8192 handshake, which makes encryption with hide.me both secure and future-proof.

 It is worth noting that the kill switch is available in the Windows, Mac, and Android clients.
 This is ideal and means that users can ensure they don't leak on all of those clients.
 The lack of a kill switch on iOS is not surprising, because this is normal across the VPN industry as a whole (and is generally considered Apple's fault).